anonimoanemico/puttier/README.md

 ![Alt text](example.png?raw=true "Example")

- Note: the terminal displayed is the UI is a reproduction.
+ Note: the terminal displayed in the UI is a reproduction.